centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 On the`<product>` level:

 * `<id>` must be unique across all products
 * `<status>` is the products status.
-It can be inactive, active or cancelled.
+It can be inactive, active or canceled.
 Only active products are shown in a Centra store.
 * `<sku>` see below
 * `<description>` is the product’s name that people see in the Centra admin.
 * `<folder>` is a way to organize products in the Centra admin (do not use an `<id>` for the folder).
 This is optional.
 * `<brand>` is the product’s brand.
 The `<id>` is used only in the API, the `<description>` is the brand name displayed in the Admin and in the Centra stores.
 * `<collection>` is the collection that this product is a part of.
 For example “Spring 2019”.
 This is optional.

-[notice-box=info] Folders are used for reporting.
+[notice-box=info]Folders are used for reporting.
 It is recommended to maintain the same folder structure in the ERP system and Centra, to ensure consistency between reports generated by both systems.
-Folders in Centra are unrelated to categories, used to structure items for sale when presented to customers. [/notice-box]
+Folders in Centra are unrelated to categories, used to structure items for sale when presented to customers.[/notice-box]

 On the `<variation>` level: